Optimal Budget Aggregation with Star-Shaped Preference Domains: Preliminaries

-Intuitively, if there is a distribution $\q'$ that satisfies these inequalities (so CFS is violated), then $N'$ can take their share of the decision power ($|N'|/n$), and redistribute it via $\q'$ so that no member of~$N'$ loses and at least one member (or, in the case of weak CFS, all members) gains utility compared to $\q$, even if the remaining probability is distributed in the worst possible way $\q''$ (e.g., on an alternative that no agent from $N'$ values).
+Intuitively, a blocking coalition $N'$ can take their share of the decision power ($|N'|/n$), and redistribute it via $\q'$ so that all members of~$N'$ gain utility compared to $\q$, even if the remainder is distributed in the worst possible way $\q''$ (e.g., on an alternative that no agent from $N'$ values).